cybersleuth2/AdversarialAI_Lab/README.md

    ```
    ![image](https://github.com/user-attachments/assets/587c9115-63fa-479c-b409-94a44cae3bd4)

-   NOTE: the setup_lab.py already ran the requirements.txt file, however, the file is included in this repo as refernce and for future updates:  pip install -r requirements.txt and if that doesn't work then: pip install torch==2.0.0+cpu torchvision==0.15.0+cpu torchaudio==2.0.0+cpu \ -f https://download.pytorch.org/whl/cpu/torch_stable.html   --> This is needed because CPU-only versions aren’t on the default PyPI index.
+   NOTE: the setup_lab.py already ran the requirements.txt file, however, the file is included in this repo as refernce and for         future updates:  pip install -r requirements.txt and if that doesn't work then: pip install torch==2.0.0+cpu
+   torchvision==0.15.0+cpu    torchaudio==2.0.0+cpu \ -f https://download.pytorch.org/whl/cpu/torch_stable.html   --> This is
+   needed because CPU-only versions aren’t on the default PyPI index.

+5. **Create teh Lab Structure/Folderes**
+   Save it as create_lab_structure.py in your project root.
+Run it from your terminal.
+This will neatly generate your folders, each    with a simple README to keep things organized:    python3 create_lab_structure.py

 6. **Run the Lab:**